bartdesmet/csharplang/spec/expressions.md

 >       * Multiple references to the same outer variable do not duplicate the `Member(Constant(...), ...)` pattern in all these use sites.
 A proper variable node is used, which is bound in the environment.
 >       * Users can choose to inline these bindings if they don't care about analyzing expression trees, e.g. if they just want to evaluate them.
 >       * Outer variables are a well-described construct in the language specification, and a one-to-one mapping onto a `Q.Environment` factory (which could be named `OuterVariables` or whatever makes most sense) is easy to describe.
+>       * It may become possible to reuse expression tree instances (much like cached delegate instances) but just varying the binding environment decoration on top of an otherwise static expression tree object (which is solely determined by the use site).
+We would have to make assumptions about the expression tree library factory methods being pure functions that merely construct an immutable object.
+There's no way to enforce such behavior, so it'd have to be part of the contract.
+Obviously, we could also provide a flag on the `ExpressionBuilderAttribute` to disable reuse if that's what a library wants.
+Right now, with query expression trees, using these in a loop is expensive in terms of allocations of the same structure over and over again, modulo the leaf `Constant(closure)` nodes.
+By hoisting up the environment, the whole tree becomes reusable.

 #### Instantiation of local variables